Skip to content

 Most computer science courses must be taken in a particular sequence.
 Students are not allowed to register for courses without fulfilling the necessary prerequisites first.
 For this reason, the computer science major generally needs at least three years to complete.
 First year students should generally steer clear of intermediate and advanced computer science courses.

 Yes.
-One section of CSCI 103 (Introduction to Societal Computing) and two sections of CSCI 120 (Introduction to Computing) are offered as First Year Intensives (FYIs) in the fall.
+One section of CSCI 103 (Introduction to Societal Computing), one section of CSCI 120 (Introduction to Computing), and one section of CSCI 124 (Accelerated Intro to Computing) are offered as First Year Intensives (FYIs) in the fall.

 The recommended sequence of introductory courses for students is as follows: